gizmolab10/sensecraftdocs/pages/jonathan/guild.md

-title: What is a Guild?
+# What is a Guild?
-save_as: jonathan/guild.html
-lang: en
-menulabel:
-menuorder:
-contentclass: content-issue
-slug: "guilds"

 A Guild is a private space for one or more small groups to work together to contribute to a [[Quest]].
 Guilds are responsible for organizing these small groups and train them to pursue [[Quest]]s with masterful [[conversational literacy]].